- Programme Structure

 Master in Pharmacy Practice

-IMU’s Master in Pharmacy Practise provides a platform for aspiring pharmacists to improve their skillsets, to create an impact on their professional practice and fast-forward their career trajectories.
+IMU’s Master in Pharmacy Practice provides a platform for aspiring pharmacists to improve their skillsets, to create an impact on their professional practice and fast-forward their career trajectories.

-The first of its kind to be offered in a Malaysian private university, the Master in Pharmacy Practice programme is unique as it offers three areas of specialisation with research, namely Clinical Pharmacy, Social & Administrative Pharmacy or Pharmacy Management.
+The first of its kind to be offered in a Malaysian private university, the Master in Pharmacy Practice programme is unique as it offers four areas of specialisation with research, namely Clinical Pharmacy, Social & Administrative Pharmacy, Pharmacy Management or Clinical Research.

 Students are taught and supervised by an established faculty that pursues excellence in a wide range of research activity including published research in international peer-reviewed journals.
 Students also get to participate in collaborations with various local and foreign institutions in areas such as cancer, bioactive molecules, nutrition and environmental health.